nicohman/nicohman.github.io/index.md

 <img class="profile-picture" src="profile.png">

 Hello!
-I'm a high school senior passionate about coding and hacking on cool stuff, planning to major in Computer Science in the fall.
+I'm a high school senior passionate about coding and hacking, planning to major in Computer Science in the fall.

 ## Programming

-I've used a variety of languages and frameworks for different projects, though admittedly I have recently been using a lot of Rust.
-Beyond that, I've used:
+I've used a variety of languages and frameworks for different projects, including:

+- Rust for CLI and GUI applications, as well as some libraries

 - NodeJS for web servers